Rishon73/AOS_iOS_LeanFT/README.md

 Note that you may need to change the user name and password.
 The scrip uses the setSecure method to encrypt the password.
 Use the tool from the LeanFT > Tools menu in your IDE or from the Windows Start menu.

-Important Note:
+Important Notes:
 ---------------
-**Please refer to the https://github.com/Rishon73/MCUtils README.md for MCUtils.jar installation instruction**
+* Please refer to the https://github.com/Rishon73/MCUtils README.md for MCUtils.jar installation instruction
+* To modify the Application Models jar files, clone and change this project https://github.com/Rishon73/aos-ios-models, next run  Maven install in the Maven Lifecycle - this will install the Applocation Model jars in your local maven repo